Clan Grant: 18th century and Jacobite uprisings

-1715 – 1716 rising
+1715 rising

 During the Jacobite rising of 1715 the main part of the Clan Grant supported the British Government.
 In 1715 the Laird of Grant withdrew his forces which led to the defeat of government forces at the Skirmish of Alness.
-However soon after the Clan Grant helped retake Inverness from the Jacobites during Siege of Inverness (1715).
+However, soon after the Clan Grant helped retake Inverness from the Jacobites during Siege of Inverness (1715).
 In 1715 the fighting force of the Clan Grant was given as 850 men by General George Wade.
 At the Battle of Sheriffmuir in 1715, Grants fought on both sides.
-The British government forces won the battle with many of the Jacobites surrendering to General Grant.
+The British government forces won the battle with many of the Jacobites surrendering to General Alexander Grant, 2nd of Grant, 20th Chief.

 Black Watch

 General Wade's report on the Highlands in 1724, estimated the clan strength at 800 men.
 In 1725, six Independent Highland Companies (Black Watch) were formed to support the Government.
 One from Clan Grant, one from Clan Fraser of Lovat, one from Clan Munro and three from Clan Campbell.
 In 1739, ten Independent Highland Companies were formed into the 43rd Highlanders (Black Watch) regiment.